CitronBaBa/demos-in-C-and-Java/Turtlebay/Read_Me.txt

      !!!!<SDL_ttf> <SDL_image> <SDL_mixer> !!!!

-     in the computer for both compiling the program and running any executable files on   unixs.
+     in the computer for both compiling the program and running any executable files on linux and macs.
-     Please tell me if it doesn't compile or run, I found it very hard to replicate on other mac computers.
+     Please tell me if it doesn't compile or run.
      Because of SDL, the program is more stable on windows than on mac, normally it will work on both platforms. on windows it is compiled using mingw.
      There is also a sound effect, make sure to switch the audio on.

   make method in standard version: